Competition General Information

-Mall/Practice Day takes place on the Saturday of the fifth week of the competition.
+Mall/Practice Day takes place on the Friday of the seventh week of the competition.
 The local hub sets up the playing field at a local mall and teams are encouraged to sign-up for practice driving times throughout the day.
 The purpose is to provide practice, but, typically, teams come to “borrow” (i.e., steal) ideas from other teams about robot functionality (or lack thereof).
 It’s also a great way to generate interest in the upcoming game.
 Hubs usually invite television and newspaper coverage to help promote the competition.

 Game Day occurs eight weeks after Kick Off Day.
 It is typically a one-day event that merges the excitement of a high school basketball game with the strategy of a chess match and intellectual challenge of a science fair.
 Bands, cheerleaders and family cheer their teams on in the competition.
 Many hubs host the game in a gymnasium that can accommodate several hundred and upwards to a thousand guests.
 The gym floor is more or less divided in half, with one half containing the playing field and the other half containing what is called “the Pit”-sort of like the pit stop in a NASCAR race.
 Each team is provided a table on which to work on their machine between matches.

 Somewhere in the vicinity of the facility is an area where the BEST Award components are judged.
 The components can include: a project summary notebook, describing and detailing how the team’s machine was designed and constructed); an oral presentation; and a table display.
 Professionals from industry and academia volunteer to serve as judges.
 An awards ceremony caps the full day of competition.